dumantikinca/Capstone-Project-1/README.md

 ### Functionality

 #### Investment Calculator
-* The user is prompted for the following information:
+* User is prompted to provide the following information:
-1. The amount of money they are depositing
+1. Amount of money they are depositing
-2. The interest rate
+2. Interest rate
-3. The number of years
+3. Number of years
-4. Select the interest type
+4. Interest type
   * Simple
   * Compound
-5. Displays the results to the user

 #### Home Loan Repayment Calculator
-* The user is prompted for the following information:
+* User is prompted to provide the following information:
-1. The currrent property value
+1. Currrent property value
-2. The interest rate
+2. Interest rate
 3. Repayment term in months
-4. Displays the results to the user

 ### Contributors